Sustainable Living Actions

 - Note that drivers are exposed to traffic fumes as much as pedestrians: fewer cars on less congested roads helps everyone.
 Diesel engines are the most polluting in city streets.

-To learn more such tips and begin changing your carbon footprint from driving and flying; also about Global Peak Oil and the climate implications of burning the already-identified oil and coal reserves, read the detailed Sustainable Living travel and carbon guide, which can be downloaded from this website, once you are registered - free if you live in a member council area or you can be an individual subscriber for a modest fee.
+To learn more such tips and begin changing your carbon footprint from driving and flying; also about Global Peak Oil and the climate implications of burning the already-identified oil and coal reserves, read the detailed Sustainable Living travel and carbon guide, which can be downloaded from this website free, once you are registered.

 Organics to grow veges and fruit at home